Ricks-Lab/ups-utils/README.md

 detects a Battery Low event from the UPS or that time remaining for battery or the battery charge is below specified thresholds, then the shutdown script will be executed.
 If *ups-deamon* detects a return to line power has occurred before the shutdown has completed, it will execute the cancel shutdown script.
+With the *--verbose* option set, no event update messages will be output, otherwise, only events are output.
 With the *--list_commands* option, the utility will list all available SNMP commands for the configured UPS.
 With the *--list_params* option, the daemon configuration parameters will be listed.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.
-The threshold and script definitions must be made in the config.py file using config.py.template as a template.
+The threshold and script definitions must be made in the config.py file using *config.py.template* as a template.

 ## ups-ls